CCIG-Champalimaud/metadata-classification/README.md

-# DICOM metadata series classification (MSC) mpMRI sequence classification from DICOM metadata
+# DICOM Metadata Series Classification (MSC)

+*Automatic mpMRI sequence classification from DICOM metadata*

+## What this is

+This project provides a command-line toolkit and Python package to automatically classify sequences using DICOM metadata.
+Particularly, we have used this to classify prostate mpMRI DICOM series into sequence types (T2, ADC, DWI, DCE, others) using DICOM metadata and optionally image-derived features [^1].
+You can use it to build new models on your own datasets or to run inference with existing models on large, weakly annotated collections.

 ## Context